devksingh4/jensen-bucks/README.md

 While our implementation doesn't beat the fastest CPU solutions (which achieve sub-2 second times on high-end server hardware), DirectStorage-based GPU processing offers compelling advantages:

 ### Competitive on Consumer Hardware
-- Our 5.8s time on a mobile RTX 3070 Ti is competitive with many CPU implementations
+- Our runtime on a mobile RTX 3070 Ti is competitive with many CPU implementations
 - Consumer laptops can now handle billion-row datasets without specialized hardware
 - Democratizes large-scale data processing